Earth, Wind & Fire: Hiatus

-Maurice decided the band needed a break, so he put EWF on hiatus in 1984.
+Maurice thereafter decided the band needed a break, so he put EWF on hiatus in 1984.

 During the hiatus, Maurice produced Barbra Streisand's 1984 album Emotion.
 He produced Ramsey Lewis on his 1985 album Fantasy.
 The album reached No. 13 on the Cashbox Jazz Albums chart.
 White released a self-titled solo album in 1985 on Columbia.
 The album rose to number 12 on the Billboard Top R&B Albums chart.
 A cover of Ben E. King's "Stand by Me" got to No. 6 on the Billboard Hot R&B Singles chart and No. 11 on the Billboard Adult Contemporary Songs chart.
-Another album cut, "I Need You", rose to No. 20 on the Billboard Adult Contemporary Songs chart and No. 30 on the Billboard Hot R&B Singles chart.
+Another single, "I Need You", rose to No. 20 on the Billboard Adult Contemporary Songs chart and No. 30 on the Billboard Hot R&B Singles chart.
 White co-produced Pieces of a Dream's 1986 LP Joyride.
 The album reached No. 3 on the Billboard Traditional Jazz Albums chart and No. 18 on the Billboard Top Soul Albums chart.
-He then produced Neil Diamond's 1986 album Headed for the Future.
-White later guested on guitarist Lee Ritenour's 1986 Grammy-nominated album Earth Run and produced Ramsey Lewis'1987 album Keys to the City.
+He then produced Neil Diamond on his 1986 album Headed for the Future.
+White later made a guest appearance on guitarist Lee Ritenour's 1986 Grammy-nominated album Earth Run and produced Ramsey Lewis on his 1987 album Keys to the City.

 Philip Bailey issued his second solo album, Chinese Wall, in 1984 on Columbia.
-He recorded Grammy nominated Gospel LP entitled The Wonders of His Love in 1984 and appeared upon Kenny Loggins' 1985 album Vox Humana.
-In 1986 Bailey released his third studio album being Inside Out and his second Gospel LP, Triumph, which won a Grammy.
-Bailey later featured on Stevie Wonder's 1986 album In Square Circle and Ray Parker Jr.'s 1987 LP After Dark.
+What's more in 1984 his debut gospel album, the Grammy nominated The Wonders of His Love was released.
+Bailey then made a guest appearance on Kenny Loggins' 1985 album Vox Humana.
+In 1986 Bailey released his third studio album entitled Inside Out along with his second Gospel LP, the Grammy winning Triumph.
+Bailey later appeared on Stevie Wonder's 1986 album In Square Circle and Ray Parker Jr.'s 1987 LP After Dark.

 Ralph Johnson produced The Temptations on their 1984 album Truly for You.
-Verdine White promoted go-go bands such as Trouble Funk and E.U.
-The compilation album The Collection was released in 1986.
-It stayed at No. 5 on the UK singles charts for two weeks, and was certified Gold by the British Phonographic Industry.
+Verdine White also promoted go-go bands such as Trouble Funk and E.U. during this timespan A compilation album dubbed The Collection was released in 1986.
+The Collection peaked at No. 5 on the UK Pop album charts and was certified Gold by the British Phonographic Industry.